From April 2023 (Wednesdays and Fridays pre-arranged visits only)

-With over 100 people benefiting from Accompanied Walks 2021, our Accompanied Walks project is now firmly embedded as part of the Museum’s wellbeing offer and this year we are extending our reach to include young adults with autism.
+With over 200 people benefiting from Accompanied Walks so far, our community outreach project is now firmly embedded as part of the Museum’s wellbeing offer.

-Accompanied Walks 2022 kicks off this coming April, running on Wednesdays and Fridays until October.
-The project provides an opportunity for members of the community aged 65 years or over and young adults with autism who have little or no opportunity to venture outdoors or interact with other people.
+Accompanied Walks 2023 kicks off this coming April, running on Wednesdays and Fridays until October.
+The project provides an opportunity for members of the community who have little or no opportunity, or need some encouragement and support, to venture outdoors or interact with other people.
 If you think this describes you or someone you know (even just a little bit!), please read on…

 By spending an hour or so in the beautiful surroundings of the Museum, in the company of a friendly and knowledgeable volunteer, learning about our unique collection of heritage buildings and rare breed farm animals, Accompanied Walkers benefit from:

 Please note that Accompanied Walkers have the option of bringing a relative, friend or carer (and a dog if they have one!) along for moral support – they too are likely to benefit from the experience.
-Please note, all high need visitors must be joined by a carer/companion.
+Please note, all visitors with high support needs must be joined by a carer/companion.

 Social Prescribers and others working in the care profession are welcome to contact Jacqui on email@example.com or on 01494 871 117 to arrange a visit to the Museum with a view to referring patients to Accompanied Walks.
 Social Prescribers can also use the form below to refer a patient.Referrer Registration Form

-The success of Accompanied Walks would not be possible without support from the Sherling Charitable Trust, the King/Cullimore Charitable Trust and the compassion and commitment of the COAM Accompanied Walks volunteers.
-Our Autism walks are kindly supported by Amersham and Villages Community Board.
+The success of Accompanied Walks would not be possible without support from the Sherling Charitable Trust and the compassion and commitment of the COAM Accompanied Walks volunteers.

 You MUST contact firstname.lastname@example.org to book your Accompanied Walk.